-The McCormick Observatory.
+The McCormick Observatory,

 At the recent meeting of the American Association, Proobservatory of the University of Virginia, gave an elaborate description of that observatory, now approaching completion, and to be devoted entirely to original research.
-The No questions can by possibility be of more intense interest telescope, which will soon be mounted, is the twin in size of the Washington twenty-six inch, and like it in most of its details, except the driving clock, which is like that of the on a hill three hundred feet above surroundings, the main tom and outward at top.
+The No questions can by possibility be of more intense interest telescope, which will soon be mounted, is the twin in size of the Washington twenty-six inch, and like it in most of its details, except the driving clock, which is like that of the on a hill three hundred fect above surroundings, the main find fault.
+Pure watering entering them will be delivered have a hollow air space, with inward ventilation at bottom and outward at top.